 When choosing to expand your business operations to New Zealand, you may not have any staff or trusted contacts based there.
 In this circumstance, you would need to appoint a legal representative outside your company who fits the requirements.
 Your business may eventually grow and you may establish staff members in your chosen country who can obtain residency and live in your chosen expansion company.
 In this case, you can assign a legal representative to cover the company formation process and maintenance up until this staff member has been established abroad.

-Why is a legal representative necessary?
+Why is a legal representation in New Zealand necessary?

 When you register your business with authorities in New Zealand, you must choose a specific type of business structure.
 This process can be slightly complex, depending on the business structure chosen and the documentation required.